Social Order Maintenance Act

 4. When termination of business and suspension of business are imposed separately, only termination of business shall be executed if they have been imposed on the same business site.
 Otherwise, they shall be executed concurrently.

-6. When multiple confiscation orders are announced, they should be executed concurrently.
+6. When multiple confiscation orders are announced, they shall be executed concurrently.

-7. When multiple orders of reprimand are announced, they should be executed concurrently.
+7. When multiple orders of reprimand are announced, they shall be executed concurrently.

 Article 26